-Cognitive-affective maps can also be useful for comprehending why Mennonite settlers made the very difficulty overland trek to Waterloo region from Pennsylvania in the early 1800s.
-According to Epp (1974), their motivations were not just the availability of fertile land, but also freedom to practice their core religious beliefs, which included avoidance of military service and oaths as well as adoption of baptism of adults rather than infants.
+Cognitive-affective maps can also be useful for comprehending why Mennonite settlers made the very difficult overland trek to the Waterloo region from Pennsylvania in the early 1800s.
+According to Epp (1974), their motivations were not just the availability of fertile land, but also freedom to practice their core religious beliefs, which included avoidance of military service and oaths of allegiance, as well as the adoption of baptism for adults rather than infants.
 Like the Amish, the Mennonites were Anabaptists who had been attracted to Quaker-led Pennsylvania by promises of religious freedom, but the American revolution introduced new pressures toward military service.
-Upper Canada under the British offered renewed possibilities of freedom, as shown in figure 5.
-Not shown are the positive in-group attitudes toward Mennonites and other Anabaptists in contrast with negative attitudes toward non-believers.
+Upper Canada under the British offered renewed possibilities of freedom, as shown in figure 2.5.
+Not shown are the positive in-group attitudes toward Mennonites and other Anabaptists, in contrast with negative attitudes toward nonbelievers.

-Figure 5.
 Cognitive-affective map of Mennonites motivated to migrate in pursuit of religious freedom.

 This section has shown how cognitive-affective maps can be used to portray the concepts and values that are part of the cognitive explanation of human actions, including ones involving social groups.
 Such maps are not merely a diagramming technique, since their components correspond directly to a computational model of emotional cognition called HOTCO, for "hot coherence" (Thagard, 2000, 2006).
 HOTCO is a neural network model in which the nodes have emotional valences as well as degrees of activation.
-It can also be implemented in more biologically realistic fashion by distributed neural networks corresponding to brain areas recognized for emotional processing, as part of the EMOCON model of emotional consciousness (Thagard and Aubie, 2008; Thagard, 2010a).
+It can also be implemented in more biologically realistic fashion by distributed neural networks corresponding to brain areas recognized for emotional processing, as part of the EMOCON (emotional consciousness) model (Thagard & Aubie, 2008; Thagard, 2010a).

-The translation between cognitive-affective maps and HOTCO networks is easy: concepts become nodes in HOTCO networks, supportive connections become excitatory links, conflictive connections become inhibitory links, positive values become positive valences, and negative values become negative valences.
+The translation between cognitive-affective maps and HOTCO networks is simple: concepts become nodes in HOTCO networks, supportive connections become excitatory links, conflictive connections become inhibitory links, positive values become positive valences, and negative values become negative valences.
 A software tool, Empathica, is currently under development to provide an easy way to draw cognitive-affective maps and produce HOTCO models (Thagard, 2010b).
-Even without that tool, production of such maps can be done using any drawing program: (Findlay and Thagard, forthcoming-a):
+Even without that tool, such maps can be produced using any drawing program via the following method (Findlay & Thagard, in press):

-- 1. Identify the main concepts, beliefs, and goals of the person being modeled. - 2.
-Identify these elements as emotionally positive or negative, and accordingly represent them by ovals or hexagons. - Identify relations between elements that are either complementary (solid lines) or conflicting (dashed lines). - 4.
-Show the resulting cognitive-affecting map to other people to see if it captures their understandings of the person and situation, and revise if needed.
+1. Identify the main concepts, beliefs, and goals of the person being modeled.

+2. Identify these elements as emotionally positive or negative, and accordingly represent them by ovals or hexagons.

+3. Identify relations between elements that are either complementary (solid lines) or conflicting (dashed lines).

+4. Solicit feedback on the resulting cognitive-affective map from other knowledgeable people to see if it captures their understandings of the person and situation, and revise if needed.

-The discussion in this section may misleadingly suggest that the goal of mapping minds across of cultures is to provide an exclusively psychological explanation of social phenomena.
-Attention to a more recent phenomenon, the prevalence of suicide among Canadian aboriginal peoples shows the need for explanations to operate at multiple levels.
+The discussion in this section may misleadingly suggest that the goal of mapping minds across cultures is to provide an exclusively psychological explanation of social phenomena.
+Attention to a more recent phenomenon, the prevalence of suicide among Canadian aboriginal peoples, shows the need for explanations that operate at multiple levels.